haseeb-cb/fundamentals-of-gis/Content/8_Exercise.md

 	1. Which districts have the highest efficiency?
 What about the lowest?
 	2. Why do these districts have high/low efficiency scores?

-*TIP 1: Visualize the map using a similar logic as is found in Table 1 and use the same visualization style for all maps you compose.*
+*TIP: Visualize the map using a similar logic as is found in Table 1 and use the same visualization style for all maps you compose.*

-*TIP 2: To remove unnecessary information from the legend of your map, make sure that the Auto Update box is unchecked in the Legend Items section of Item Properties in the print layout composer.
-Then remove (using the buttons with + and – symbols) and rename (by double-clicking on the title) items as you wish.*

 ---